-Adjustments to Default Probability
+Adjustments to Base Default Probability

 Fitch adjusts the base default rates on a loan-by-loan basis to account for individual loan characteristics of the collateral across all rating levels.
+Some of these characteristics include:

-- Credit History: a crucial aspect of evaluating a pool of non-conforming mortgage loans is to examine the credit history of the borrower.
-Namely, adverse credit events such as CCJs or bankruptcy orders, and delinquencies to date can be a harbinger of future loan performance.
+- Credit History: examining the credit history of the borrower is a crucial aspect in evaluating a pool of nonconforming mortgage loans.
+Adverse credit events, such as CCJs, bankruptcy orders and delinquencies to date, can be a harbinger of future loan performance.
 Even when a borrower's record is currently "clean", the assumed default probability for loans made to borrowers with prior issues is increased.
-Fitch also focuses on the limits the originators enforced when taking into consideration a borrower's adverse credit history. - Loan Purpose: Fitch believes that a financially distressed borrower is more likely to default on an investment property than on a primary residence.
-Accordingly, the agency increases the base default rates in such cases by 10%-33%. - Borrower Profile: Fitch increases the default probability on loans to self-certified borrowers by 25%-50% to account for the lack of independent verification of income.
+Fitch also focuses on the limits the originators enforced when taking into consideration a borrower's adverse credit history; - Loan Purpose: Fitch believes that a financially distressed borrower is more likely to default on an investment property than on a primary residence.
+Accordingly, the agency increases the base default rates in such cases by 10%-35%;